 - Division of Psychiatry

 - Faculty of Brain Sciences

-I have trained as a psychiatrist at the Maudsley Hospital and as an epidemiologist at the London School of Hygiene and Tropical Medicine.
+I trained as a psychiatrist at the Maudsley Hospital and as an epidemiologist at the London School of Hygiene and Tropical Medicine.
 My first research post was in the Institute of Psychiatry, Kings College London where I obtained my PhD.
-I have also worked in the London School of Hygiene and Tropical Medicine and in the Research and Development Division of the Department of Health.
+Before UCL I worked in the Universities of Bristol and Cardiff.

 I am interested in teaching psychiatrists and medical students about why research does and often does not inform clinical practice.